timjogorman/RicherEventDescription/guidelines.md

 with the confirmation of death.%
 } \e. **confirmed** BEFORE/CAUSES **rose**

-Here, again, we can infer the broadest link (\textquotedbl{}the bombing caused the death toll to rise\textquotedbl{}) by a series of small logical jumps through CAUSES annotations.
+Here, again, we can infer the broadest link (the bombing caused the death toll to rise) by a series of small logical jumps through CAUSES annotations.

 These chained annotations, much like narrative containers, allow us